Brendan Michael Harris

 - Born August 26, 1980 in Queensbury, NY USA

-Brendan Harris is a middle infielder who has played in the majors since 2004 with six different major league franchises in seven cities.
-He has moved around a lot in the major and the minor leagues and might be considered a modern version of Suitcase Bob Seeds, who got his nickname because he was often moving from team to team.
+Middle infielder Brendan Harris played in the majors from 2004 to 2013 with six different major league franchises in seven cities.
+He moved around a lot in the major and the minor leagues and might be considered a modern version of Suitcase Bob Seeds, who got his nickname because he often moved from team to team.

 While in high school, Harris was a star pitcher and led Queensbury to a New York state title game, which the Spartans lost.

 He is one of only a handful of players from the College of William and Mary to make the big leagues; in 2006 he was joined by fellow graduates Chris Ray and Bill Bray.
 Harris was a 3rd team All-American shortstop in 2001.